-As a general rule woodland is ineligible for BPS, ANC or OFS, but may be eligible for Agrienvironment schemes.
+As a general rule woodland is ineligible for BPS but may be eligible for Agri-environment schemes.

-The following are not eligible for BPS, ANC or OFS:
+The following are not eligible for BPS

-- Christmas trees. - Woodland which is not grazed.

-- Woodland with more than 50 trees per hectare. - Woodland planted under the terms of the Woodland Grant Scheme and Farm Woodland Premium Scheme or the Agri-environment Scheme option (provision of native trees/ ungrazed grass margins planted with trees) will not constitute grazed woodland as the tree density is more than 50 trees per hectare.
+- Christmas trees. - Woodland which is not grazed. - Woodland with more than 50 trees per hectare. - Woodland planted under the terms of the Woodland Grant Scheme and Farm Woodland Premium Scheme or the Agri-environment Scheme option (provision of native trees/ ungrazed grass margins planted with trees) will not constitute grazed woodland as the tree density is more than 50 trees per hectare.
 But see exceptions below where land in these schemes may be eligible.